tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/ADAS_EcoRoll.md

 ## Driver: Overspeed

-Overspeed controls the vehicle's behaviour on uneven road sections (slope ≠ 0) and can be configured in the [Job File](#job-file)'s Driver Assist Tab.
-Overspeed is designed to model an average driver's behaviour without the aid of driver assistance systems.
+Overspeed controls the vehicle's behavior on uneven road sections (slope ≠ 0) and can be configured in the [Job File](#job-file)'s Driver Assist Tab.
+Overspeed is designed to model an average driver's behavior without the aid of driver assistance systems.
 Eco-Roll  represents an optional driver assistance feature.
 For this reason vehicles without Eco-Roll should always have the Overspeed function enabled.

 Overspeed activates as soon as the total power demand at the wheels (Pwheel) falls below zero, i.e. the vehicle accelerates on a negative slope.
 The clutch remains closed, engine in motoring operation, and the vehicle accelerates beyond the cycle's target speed.
 When the speed limit (target speed plus **Max.
 Overspeed**) is reached the mechanical brakes are engaged to prevent further acceleration.